 If you plan on having your children close together, it might be worth getting a stroller that allows for a second seat to be added like the UPPAbaby VISTA Stroller.
 Some strollers also come with bassinet attachment which you can use instead of a crib for the early days.

 The Baby Bargains Book was very helpful for me when choosing my stroller as it gave pros and cons of each one.
+Another amazing resource is the Stroller Envy website that gives in depth reviews of strollers.

 Don’t forget to get a car seat adaptor if necessary.